 Before starting the rewards and recognition program, organizations should have a clear understanding of the objectives of the program.

-They should have a good idea of the business benefits expected from the program, apart from boosting employee morale.
+They should have a clear idea of the business benefits expected from the program, beyond boosting employee morale.

 Additionally, they need to know the values and behaviors they intend to reinforce among employees through the recognition program.

-Hence, a clear vision of program goals and communication with employees can help establish a strong base for success.
+Hence, a clear vision of program goals and effective communication with employees can lay a strong foundation for success.

 Once the objectives of the program have been defined, organizations should seek input from employees across different levels and departments.

-Organizations should incorporate employees’ suggestions regarding the types of recognition, eligibility, and process in a suitable manner.
+Organizations should incorporate employees’ suggestions regarding the types of recognition, eligibility criteria, and processes in a suitable manner.

 Hence, this helps establish trust among employees and makes them feel integral to the program.

-It also lends greater credibility to the system in their eyes if their views and opinions are taken into consideration.
+It also lends the system greater credibility in their eyes if their views and opinions are taken into account.

 Setting up a committee for running and managing the rewards and recognition program is of utmost importance.